Disclosure of Climate Change-Related Information

 Risk Management

-To address climate change-related risks, the Global Environment Office of the Environmental Engineering Division, which serves as the secretariat for the Environment Committee, leads cross-organizational assessments of the environmental impact of climate change-related risks by the Environmental Management Subcommittee and other relevant internal departments.
-Finally, the Environment Committee deliberates and decides on risks and opportunities each year.
+The Global Environment Office of the Environmental Engineering Division, which serves as the secretariat for the Environment Committee, leads cross-organizational assessments of environmental impact by the Environmental Management Subcommittee and other relevant internal departments.
+Lastly, the Environment Committee deliberates on and determines risks and opportunities.

 All operational risks, including climate change-related risks, are assessed by the Compliance and Risk Management Committee, which is chaired by the President, and reported to the Board of Directors twice a year.
 In addition, Kajima is working to further improve its disaster preparedness and business continuity capabilities through means such as practical BCP drills for torrential rain and other scenarios.